A Lexicon of Light Bulbs: An Electrician's Guide to Terminology

 FAQ Section:

-Can I use LED bulbs in a fixture that needs incandescent bulbs?
+Can I make use of LED bulbs in a fixture that needs incandescent bulbs?

-LED bulbs are the most energy efficient and longest-lasting type of bulb.
+The LED bulb is the most energy-efficient and longest-lasting type of bulb.

-How often should I replace my light bulbs?
+When should I change my light bulbs?

-If you’re looking to improve the lighting fixtures in your home, replace them, or simply need help selecting the right bulbs that will fit in your space, we’re there to help.
-Contact us now to set up an appointment for a repair or consultation at 1300 610 481, and let us help you make the most of the lighting in your home.
+If you’re looking to improve your lighting fixtures replace them or need assistance in choosing the right bulb for your home, we’re there to help.
+Contact us now to set up an appointment for a repair or consultation at 1300 610 481, and let us help you make the most of your home’s lighting.